-Around the year 1927, Elgar encoded the 14-letter phrase A-V-E-R-Y-O-L-D-C-Y-P-H-E-R in one of his exercise books using symbols originally devised in 1897 for his Dorabella Cipher.
-The number 14 is tantalizing because there are 14 numbered variations in the Enigma Variations.
-The Polybius square is emphatically a very old cipher, one Elgar studied carefully in an 1896 issue of The Pall Mall Gazette.
+Around the year 1927, Elgar encoded the 14-letter phrase “A-V-E-R-Y-O-L-D-C-Y-P-H-E-R”in one of his exercise books using symbols originally devised in 1897 for his Dorabella Cipher.
+The number fourteen is tantalizing because there are fourteen numbered variations in the Enigma Variations.
+The Polybius square is emphatically a very old cipher, one Elgar studied carefully in an 1896 issue of The Pall Mall Magazine.
 That popular magazine ran a series of articles in 1896 called Secrets in Cipher, and the fourth and final installment featured an allegedly unbreakable box cipher by John Holt Schooling.

 An example of a checkerboard cipher is shown on the lower left corner of page 615.

-Elgar retained that issue of The Pall Mall Gazette in his personal library, and it is now in possession of the Elgar Birthplace Museum.
-He successfully decoded John Holt Schooling's baffling box cipher, a feat important enough to merit mention almost a decade later in his first biography released in 1905.
+Elgar retained that issue of The Pall Mall Magazine in his personal library, and it is now in possession of the Elgar Birthplace Museum.
+He successfully decoded John Holt Schooling’s baffling box cipher, a feat important enough to merit mention almost a decade later in his first biography released in 1905.
 In retrospect, it appears Elgar retained the 1896 cipher article and made specific mention of it in his 1905 biography to hint at the nature of his music box cipher.
 There is a numerological connection between the cipher article and the Enigma Variations.
-The fourth installment of Secrets in Cipher appears in Vol. XIII – No. 36 of The Pall Mall Gazette.
-It is remarkable that the Opus number for the Enigma Variations is also 36.
+The fourth installment of Secrets in Cipher appears in Vol. XIII – No. 36 of The Pall Mall Magazine.
+In a stunning coincidence, the Opus number for the Enigma Variations is also 36.
 To learn more about the secrets of the Enigma Variations, read my eBook Elgar’s Enigmas Exposed.